East Garston

 East Garston is a village and civil parish on the River Lambourn, about 5.5 mi north of Hungerford in West Berkshire.
 The river flows through the village, dividing many houses from the main road, so that each has a bridge over the river to the front door.

+Toponymy

+East Garston was known by its earlier Saxon name Argeston until the end of the 19th century, and locals called the village Argeston into the early 20th century.
+The origin of the name is uncertain.
+It may have meant the "ton" of Esgar: a ton being a principal house for a lord, with surrounding dwellings for tenants.